kaboc/pot/packages/pot/README.md

 [![pot CI](https://github.com/kaboc/pot/actions/workflows/pot.yml/badge.svg)](https://github.com/kaboc/pot/actions/workflows/pot.yml)
 [![codecov](https://codecov.io/gh/kaboc/pot/branch/main/graph/badge.svg?token=YZMCN6WZKM)](https://codecov.io/gh/kaboc/pot)

-An easy and safe DI (Dependency Injection) solution for Dart with support for scoping.
+An easy and safe DI (Dependency Injection) solution for Dart.

 ## Introduction

-[Pot] is a sort of service locator.
-It is like a container holding an object that is accessible from anywhere.
-That is where the name of this package came from.
+[Pot] is a single-type DI container holding an object of a particular type.

 A pot is usually assigned to a global variable.
 Each pot has a Singleton factory function that is triggered to create an object as needed.
 It is possible to replace the factory or discard the object in a pot at your preferred timing, which is useful for testing as well as for implementing app features.

 ### Advantages